aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/transformationsxps/_index.md

 *Why scale?* Scaling by 2 doubles the rectangle’s width and height, letting you create larger graphics without redefining the geometry.

-### Step 8: Add a New Canvas with Rotation Around a Point Transformation
+### Step 8: add a new canvas with rotation around a point transformation

 `RotateAroundTransform` pivots the canvas around a custom point (here (100, 50)).
 ```csharp